mskelton/omni-comment-cli/README.md

 ## How does it work?

-I built this tool to solve a problem we have at [Ramp](https://ramp.com/) of lots of CI outputs that each need to post back to the PR via comments.
+I built this action to solve a problem we have at [Ramp](https://ramp.com/) of lots of CI outputs that each need to post back to the PR via comments.
 The problem is, the more comments you have, the more noisy it gets.

 The idea was, what if you had a single comment that contained everything?
 Test results, deploy preview URLs, warnings, etc. When you try to build that though, there are some challenges.